Quantum Lock: A Provable Quantum Communication Advantage: Introduction

 \section{Introduction}

 The recent advances in the development of quantum internet and both short-distance and long-distance quantum networks have enabled a broad range of applications from simple secure communication to advanced functionalities such as delegated quantum computation.
-Many of these applications are out of reach for classical networks \cite{broadbent_quantum_2016,wehner_quantum_2018,fitzsimons_private_2017,veriqloud_quantum_2019, pirandola_advances_2020,diamanti_demonstrating_2019,dynes_cambridge_2019,kozlowski_designing_2020,caleffi_quantum_2018,cacciapuoti_quantum_2020,unruh_everlasting_2013}.
-Nevertheless, the search for other useful and implementable applications of quantum internet, and quantum communication in general, is a very active area of research.
+Many of these applications are out of reach for classical networks \cite{broadbent_quantum_2016,wehner_quantum_2018,fitzsimons_private_2017,veriqloud_quantum_2019, pirandola_advances_2020,diamanti_demonstrating_2019,dynes_cambridge_2019,kozlowski_designing_2020,caleffi_quantum_2018,cacciapuoti_quantum_2020,unruh_everlasting_2013, BBD21Quantum}.
+Nevertheless, the search for other useful and implementable applications of quantum internet, and quantum communication networks in general, is a very active area of research.
 A common essential security feature for most such applications is the ability of secure authentication.
-In general, \emph{authentication} is captured by different definitions and security levels, and plays a central role in establishing secure communications over untrusted channels \cite{alagic_quantum_2017, dulek_secure_2020, boneh_quantum-secure_2013}.
-And in particular, \emph{entity authentication}, also known as \emph{device authentication} or \emph{identification} is a crucial, fundamental and yet a challenging and mostly unsolved task \cite{kang_controlled_2018,gollmann_what_1996}.
-This sets authentication and identification as good candidates for practical applications of quantum internet.
+In general, \emph{authentication} is captured by different definitions and security levels and plays a central role in establishing secure communications over untrusted channels \cite{alagic_quantum_2017, dulek_secure_2020, boneh_quantum-secure_2013}.
+In particular, \emph{entity authentication}, also known as \emph{device authentication} is a crucial, fundamental, and yet challenging and mostly unsolved task \cite{kang_controlled_2018,gollmann_what_1996}.
+This sets authentication as a good candidate for practical applications of quantum networks.